On Air Now

 5 November 2018, 16:24 | Updated: 5 November 2018, 16:25

 Giving a thumbs up to Wolfgang Amadeus on Facebook makes you very clever, apparently. (along with curly fries)

 Liking classical music might help you to relax, concentrate, and feel fashionable and sophisticated.
 But here's some evidence that it might also mean you are smart.

 A 2013 survey of 58,000 Facebook users at an American University found that those who 'liked' Mozart on Facebook, statistically had a higher IQ.

-Other signs of a higher IQ on Facebook profiles included 'liking' Morgan Freeman's voice, The Daily Show and, bizarrely, curly fries, according to the University of Cambridge.
+Other signs of a higher IQ on Facebook profiles included 'liking' Morgan Freeman's voice, The Daily Show, and (bizarrely) curly fries, according to the University of Cambridge.

 At the other end of the musical spectrum, Facebook fans of veteran heavy metallers Iron Maiden were more likely to have fewer friends on the social networking site.
-The study is another argument for 'The Mozart Effect', which suggests that listening to classical music and Mozart in particular can improve intelligence.
+The study is another argument for 'The Mozart Effect', which suggests that listening to classical music - and in particular Mozart - can improve intelligence.

-You can access the full study here.
+You can read the full study here.